 There are many misconceptions about foster care.
 Below we have debunked some of the most common myths we hear.

 Myth: Kids live in foster care for years.

 Fact: Foster care is not a job or a way to make money.
-Foster parents often make financial sacrifices to care for foster children as the reimbursement rates may not cover all incurred expenses.
-Foster parents need to financially stable without the need to rely on foster care reimbursement.
+Foster parents often make financial sacrifices to care for foster children as the stipend rates may not cover all incurred expenses.
+Foster parents need to be financially stable without the need to rely on foster care reimbursement.
 There may be times when there are significant gaps of time between foster placements.

 Myth: Kids in foster care are delinquents.

-Fact: Many children enter foster care due to not fault of their own but rather due to parental drug abuse, neglect, abandonment, or abuse.
+Fact: Many children enter foster care due to no fault of their own but rather due to parental drug abuse, neglect, abandonment, or abuse.
 Some children enter foster care based on their behavioral and mental health needs, often in response to past traumas.
 The children need a safe and caring environment that nurtures and encourages them.

 Myth: My children are grown and out of the house – I am too old to be a foster parent.